durgaganeshthota/Python/README.md

-**PYTHON PROJECTS**
+**PYTHON Games**

-Welcome to my Python Projects repository!
-This folder contains a collection of my Python projects, complete with source code and screenshots.
+Welcome to my Python Games repository!
+This folder contains a collection of my Python Games, complete with source code and screenshots.
 Each project is designed to showcase my skills in coding, problem-solving, and software development.

 **PROJECT LIST**